Art and Music

 When chanters chant with the tongue and also with the mind, they greatly benefit not only themselves but also those who want to hear them.
 To recite the psalms with melody is not done from a desire for pleasing sound, but it is a manifestation of harmony among the thoughts of the soul.
 And melodious reading is a sign of the well-ordered and tranquil condition of the mind - St. Athanasius

 Our pipe organ is small, but befits the space very well.
 Built in Pekin, Illinois, at the beginning of the 20th century, it came to Christ Church in 1959.
 It was put together in its present location, with the integration of new pipes acquired from the organ builders L. Vershueren (Heijthuijaen, Netherlands) in 1962 by Harold Knight, who was the organist at that time, with the aid of Jack Coogan, David Thorpe and others.
-A complete renovation of the mechanical system was effectuated by Steuart Goodwin, who was then at the beginning of an esteemed career as organ builder.
+A complete renovation of the mechanical system was effectuated by Steuart Goodwin, who was then at the beginning of his esteemed career as organ builder.

 Ranks: Manual I